PeARSearch/PeARS-orchard/README.md

 2. Setup a virtualenv in your directory (**this step is optional**):

+If you haven't yet set up virtualenv on your machine, please install it via pip:

+    sudo apt-get install python3-setuptools

+    sudo easy_install3 pip

+    sudo pip3 install virtualenv

+Then run:

     virtualenv -p python3 env && source env/bin/activate

 3. Install the build dependencies: